ddevoogt/autoresttesting/README.md

 ```

 ## Run the java test with the generate java code.
-In a new command session build the client using Autorest
+Build the client using Autorest
 ```
+cd client
-cd client && mvn test
+mvn test
 ```
 ---